 We bought Sunshine in 2012 from the owner’s estate.
 She’d been languishing at the back of the boatyard for a few years and was in rough shape.
 We worked full time for four months to get her ready to go in the water again.
 You’ll find many of those projects detailed in the pages of Tidal Life.
 We splashed her December 5, 2012, a crazy time to launch a boat in Boston.
 We’ve been doing things backwards ever since.
 Several of those adventures are chronicled here as well.

 The Freedom line is designed around the concept of unstayed, freestanding masts.
 The boats have no rigging other than the halyards required to haul sails aloft, making them very different from the standard sailing vessel.
 The rig makes Sunshine very easy to sail and less expensive to maintain.
 It also makes her stand out.
 We’re often asked about our lack of shrouds.
 “What’s wrong with your rig?”
 Is a common question.
 People are either baffled or terrorized by the idea of a 50 foot pole standing up with no support.
 Our favorite exchange was between 10 year old Sailor, who wanted to know how we kept our mast upright and Jason, who’s very familiar with Freedoms from his work with Paul Dennis at Warren River Boatworks.
 He told her we kept Freedom Fairies aboard.

 Past, Present and Future is Sunny

 The three of us have been through a lot together.
-Sunshine has been our home and our principal mode of travel for six years, through everything from celebrations to blizzards and hurricanes, and will be for the foreseeable future.
+Sunshine has been our home and our principal mode of travel for eight years, through everything from celebrations to blizzards and hurricanes, and will be for the foreseeable future.
 We love her.